Funny Poems About Eulogy or Eulogy Funny Poems

 once a small munchkin from oz

-searched for a basket of straws
+searching for baskets of straws

-but he found a toad
+found him a small toad

-on yellow brick road
+near yellow brick road

 say buddy got any gauze.

-Poem Details | by Michael G. Weston |
+Written by Michael G. Weston

 Categories: death, eulogy, funeral, funny, grave, humor, moving on,